DavisPL-Teaching/119/exams/final_study_list.md

     + Number of partitions and how it affects performance
         * too low, too high
     + Running on a local cluster, running on a distributed computing cluster
-    + Resilience: you may assume that Spark tolerates node failures (RDDs can recover from a crash)
+    + Resilience: you may assume that Spark tolerates node failures (RDDs can recover from a computer or worker crash)

 - Drawing a PySpark or MapReduce computation as a dataflow graph